Philosophy and Religious Studies, General

 A general program that combines the study of philosophy and religious studies.
 Includes instruction in logic; ethics; epistemology; symbolism; phenomenology; the sociology, psychology, philosophy, anthropology, literature, and art of religion; and world religions.

 While Philosophy and Religious Studies, General has degrees up to the Masters degree, most students study towards a Bachelors degree.
-Students major in Philosophy and Religious Studies, General all around the US, though the major at the Bachelors degree level has the most graduates in New York.
+Students major in Philosophy and Religious Studies, General all around the US, though the major at the Bachelors degree level has the most graduates in Louisiana.
 The average annual income for a graduate with a bachelor's degree in Philosophy and Religious Studies, General is $40,333.

 Popularity of Philosophy and Religious Studies, General Degrees in the U.S.